Sunday, 29 January 2012

 TRAVEL Carlyle traveled within the British Isles and to the European continent.
 His travels to Germany were particularly influential, as they exposed him to German literature and philosophy.

-DEATH Thomas Carlyle died on February 5, 1881, at the age of 85 in London.
-He was buried in Ecclefechan, his birthplace.
+DEATH Thomas Carlyle died on February 5, 1881 at the age of 85 in Chelsea, London.
+In his final moments, he briefly awakened from a coma and uttered his last words: "So this is Death—well..."

 APPEARANCES IN MEDIA Thomas Carlyle has appeared in various forms of media over the years, reflecting his enduring influence on literature, history, and philosophy.